Sandy Swenson

 • By speaking out, seeds are being planted, and it will help all our children along the way.

 • Self-care is boundaries and looking in the mirror each morning and saying something nice to yourself.
-Start off saying something good and setting a goal for the day that will make you feel that you’ve accomplished something.
+Start off by saying something good and setting a goal for the day that will make you feel that you’ve accomplished something.

 • All these things are in my control.